 - Out-of-Character Moment: The usually sweet-natured Minnie encourages Mickey to rip off Julius' ears off and Julius was still in Mickey's body when she said that.

-- Proportional Article Importance: How Minnie is misled into believing Mickey's taking her to Hawaii.
+- Proportional Article Importance: How Minnie is misled into believing Mickey is taking her to Hawaii.

 - Screams Like a Little Girl: Mickey when he is introduced to Julius.

-- At the beginning, Mickey is playing a video game based on Snow White and the Seven Dwarfs-specifically, a Mortal Kombat clone in which Dopey is fighting the evil witch.
-If only...
+- At the beginning, Mickey is playing a video game based on Snow White and the Seven Dwarfs - specifically, a Street Fighter clone in which Dopey is fighting the evil witch.

 - Frankenollie is named after two of Disney's "Nine Old Men", Frank Thomas and Ollie Johnston.